ABOUT-PARIS.COM

 When considering where you want to be located within the city it's about choosing the right district or neighbourhood and hotel / apartment to suit your requirements and budget, although, anywhere within the city boundaries will give you easy access to its delights due its modern and efficient (most of the time) transport system.

-From a tourist point of view you'll probably know the areas of Paris better by their more popular names such as 'The Latin Quarter','Montmartre','The Marais', 'St. Germain-des-Pres' etc and have left home with images of these in your head.
+From a tourist point of view you'll probably know some of the areas of Paris better by their more popular names such as 'The Latin Quarter', 'Montmartre', 'The Marais', 'St. Germain-des-Pres' etc and have left home with images of these in your head.
 These names do not have the same geographical boundaries but instead are perhaps more defined by unique characteristics and cultural differences.

 1st arrondissement / district 'Louvre' (75001) Paris